egumasa/engagement-annotation-project/docs/1_Basic_grammar.md

 | **As soon as you can**,                    | give me a call.                                                                         |

+## Coordination

+Coordinations need special attention in the current annotation.
+In essense, coordination here means a "list" of two or more linguistic elements combined using coordinating conjunction such as `and`, `or`, etc.

+When dealing with coordination, it is important to understand the coordination can happen at different levels of grammar.
+Or put differently, coordination is a linguistic construction to connect two or more linguistic expression at the same levels of grammar (e.g., NOUNS, VERBS, CLAUSE, etc.).
+When the sentence is grammatical, it is important to ask coordination of WHAT, in order to differentiating the different types.

+### Coordination of noun phrases
+Perhaps, the most simple, prototypical coordination occurs when coordinating conjunctions are used to list THINGS (e.g., noun phrases.)

+- I ordered _**a panini** and **a cappuccino**_.
+- _**My parents** and **I**_ had a good time during the trip.
+- Some examples of this type of graphic are _**the histogram** and **the boxplot**_.

+### Coordination of adjectives
+It is possible for a noun to have multiple modifiers (such as adjectives).
+In this case, the coordination occurs within a noun phrase.

+- [...] to accomplish the KE maneuver in _a **smooth** and **effective** manner_.

+It is also possible that two or more adjectives are combied as predicates of the sentence (adjectival complement).

+- The space now will be _**smooth** and **flat**_.

+### Coordination of other types of phrases

+Coordinations can happen at other types of phrases such as adverbs, adverbial expressions and prepositional phrases.

+#### adverbs
+- We made an effort to position the Innovation Lab _to **easily** and **quickly** adapt_ to emerging opportunities

+#### adverbial phrases

+### Coordination of verb phrases

+This requires a little more attention because, in real-life examples, this looks very much alike coordination of two main clauses.
+However, coordination of verb phrases is distinct from coordination of clauses.
+An important characteristics of verb phrase coordination is the fact that the subject of the later verb phrases is omitted and assumed to be shared with the first verb phrase.

+- We **went to the cafe** and **ordered two cups of coffee**.

+In the example above, the second verb phrase (`ordered two cups of coffee`) does not have an explicit subject.
+Or more precisely, it shares the subject with the first verb phrase.
+This means they are **coordinated verb phrases** instead of coordinated clauses.

+Similar examples to help you understand the concept.

+-  We **administered** the revised instrument to a new sample and **conducted** a confirmatory factor analysis ( CFA ).
+-  At the second , they **reverse** and **run** back , ending up again in a line.

+{: .tips}
+Coordinating verb phrases can be detected by deleting the first element and see if the second element can stand alone.
+Because coordinating verb phrases does not have explicit subject in the second part, it cannot be indepent.

+### Coordination of MAIN clauses

+Compared to coordination of verb phrases, coordination of clauses are combination of two or more clauses.
+This means that each coordinated elements can stand alone as a sentence even if other elements were deleted.

+- **We run all sounds**, and **we run the nation**.
+- **They fail to deal with individual learning styles** ; **and they consume inordinate amounts of classroom hours and educational resources**.

+Having explicit subject in the second coordinated element suggests they are coordination of CLAUSE, not phrases.

+### Coordination of SUBORDINATE clauses

+A couple more!
+You now see where I am heading to...?
+So, as much as we can coordinate MAIN clauses, we can also coordinate SUBORDINATE clauses.
+Subordinate clauses are typically those that are introduced by subordinating conjunction such as `because`, `while`, `when`, etc.

+From a functional perspective, this is likely happen when the writer wants to list reasons (`because`) and time (`when`).

+- **Because the manager is the apex of status and authority** and **because all information must come through this position** , the manager is at the focal point for decision making.

+Notice from the example above that the coordination happens between two `Because SUBJ VERB` structure, which indicates that this is a coordination of two subordinate clauses.
+This is true because we have a main clause (`the manager is at the focal point for decision making`) to which the two coordinated subordinate clauses are attached.

+### Coordination of EMBEDDED clauses

+Okay, here we go.
+It is of course possible to coordinate embedded clauses.
+This is particularly relevant to us because we will see many cases of this.

+A prototypical pattern we will see is the following:

+- I think/believe/argue that A, that B, and that C.

+Here assume that each of the A, B, and C is clausal element introduced by `that`.
+So, here we have three that clauses connected via `and`.

+This pattern may be easily confused with coordination of MAIN clauses because each element appears to be a full clause.
+But remember, if B and C is also the content of "I think", then it is coordinated EMBEDDING rather than completely separate clauses.
+I am planning to add more examples of this type.

 ## Bibliography
 Larsen-Freeman, D., & Celce-Murcia, M. (2016). *The grammar book.
 Form, meaning and use for English language teachers* (3rd eds).